Electric Volvo EX90: the eye rides along

 1In 959 Volvo invented the three-point seat belt.
 So today there is a little bit of Volvo in every new car.
-And perhaps in 2059 all new cars will only drive autonomously.
-The new Volvo EX90, which can already be ordered but will not be launched until the beginning of 2024, already has all the technology and, above all, the necessary software on board that is needed for autonomous driving.
+And maybe in 2059 all new cars will only drive autonomously.
+The new Volvo EX90, which can already be ordered but will not be launched until early 2024, already has all the technology and, above all, the necessary software on board that is needed for autonomous driving.

 The most obvious is the lidar at the front of the roof edge of the windshield.
 It detects the environment at a distance of up to 250 meters, regardless of lighting and weather conditions.
 It is part of a network of five other radar systems, eight cameras, 16 ultrasonic sensors and a central processing unit from Nvidia.
 280 trillion operations per second can be processed.
 Lidar stands for Light Detection and Ranging, the new Volvo boss Jim Rowan, in office since March, described the laser system as groundbreaking as the three-point seat belt once was during the presentation of the new flagship in Stockholm.
 Well, let’s wait and see.